-This seminar offers the opportunity for intense and robust investigation of discrete issues arising in the course of resolving disputes by means other than the courts.
-Students will prepare and discuss issues of public policy, practice and theory, and will be responsible for original scholarship on a topic of their choosing.
-Issues may include cross-cultural negotiation; investor-state conciliation; public policy of mediation confidentiality; consequences of diversity in arbitration; mediation practices outside the United States; and conflict resolution in religious communities.
+This seminar course offers the opportunity for intense and robust investigation of discrete issues arising in the course of resolving disputes by means other than the courts.
+Students will prepare and discuss issues of public policy, practice, and theory, and they will be responsible for original scholarship on a topic of their choosing.
+Issues may include cross-cultural negotiation, investor-state conciliation, public policy of mediation confidentiality, consequences of diversity in arbitration, mediation practices outside the United States, and conflict resolution in religious communities.

 Recommended for the Following Professional Pathways: Litigation/Dispute Resolution; International Business; International Law/Human Rights; Labor/Employment; Family Law

 Prerequisites: At least two of the following—any mediation course, any arbitration course, any negotiation course, or membership in the Dispute Resolution Team.